 Birmingham, England lays claim to being the birthplace of balti food and no one seems to be arguing.
-Unique "one-pot" balti dishes are growing in popularity around the UK, but the place to sample and learn about balti is where it all began.
+Unique "one-pot" balti dishes are very popular around the UK, but the best place to sample and learn about balti is where it all began.

 So what is Balti food anyway.
 Well, for starters, its flavors may be sophisticated and complex but you don't have to dress up for "fine dining" .
 Restaurants in the Balti Triangle are small, friendly, family owned places with an informal atmosphere where you can relax to learn about and enjoy Balti food.